 10. Little Joe (2019)

-But in 2019, director Jessica Hausner proved that you actually can make a half-decent villain out of something ordinary and unthreatening.
+In 2019, director Jessica Hausner proved that you actually can make a half-decent villain out of something ordinary and unthreatening.

-In her recent sci-fi movie Little Joe, a plant is the sinister monster that characters come to fear—a genetically engineered flower with the power to influence its owners.
+In her sci-fi movie Little Joe, a plant is the sinister monster that characters come to fear—a genetically engineered flower with the power to influence its owners.
 It may sound silly, but Hausner's slow-paced drama really does make you hate this blood-colored plant.

 Emily Beecham is one of the breeders behind this newly synthesized plant pet designed to elevate the mood of whomever cares for it.
 However, when she sneaks one home as a gift for her son, she realizes that it can turn humans against each other.